 Have you ever been to a conference where many ‘experts’ have been gathered to speak?

-You’re excited at the prospect of learning something new but come away disappointed because you weren’t able to really grasp the point the speakers were making.
+You’re excited at the prospect of learning something new.
+However, you come away disappointed because you weren’t able to grasp the point the speakers were making.

 At medical conferences, legal conferences and technological conferences around the world (to name but a few of the more specialist type areas), audiences are subjected to a barrage of information that they struggle to assimilate in an attempt to take away insights and learnings.